-Bruce Williams Way - 10am to 12 noon (vehicle access to the Queen's Diamond Jubilee Centre maintained via Moultrie Road and/or Hillmorton Road, from west side of Whitehall Road roundabout, until 10am.
-Pedestrian access to the centre maintained via Cromwell Road, the Hospital of St Cross and Bruce Williams Way).
+Bruce Williams Way - 10am to 12 noon (vehicle access to the Queen's Diamond Jubilee Centre maintained via Moultrie Road and/or Hillmorton Road, from the west side of the Whitehall Road roundabout, until 10am.
+Pedestrian access to the centre maintained via Cromwell Road, the Hospital of St Cross and Bruce Williams Way.

 High Street (from its junction with Deerings Road to its junction with Fenwick Drive) - 10.30am to 11.45am.

-On Armistice Day, Monday 11 November, Rugby Borough Council supports the Royal British Legion in the tradition of a two-minute silence at the 11th hour of the 11th day of the 11th month in memory of those who gave their lives for their country.
+On Armistice Day, Thursday 11 November, Rugby Borough Council supports the Royal British Legion in the tradition of a two minute silence at the 11th hour of the 11th day of the 11th month in memory of those who gave their lives for their country.